Kyoto is Japan’s beating historical, cultural and spiritual heart.

 Cross Hotel Kyoto

-This superb hotel was my main base on my second visit to Kyoto.
+I used this superb hotel as my Kyoto base on my second visit.

 Its location is perfect.
 Hankyu Kawaramachi Station, Sanjo Station, Kyoto Shiyakusho-mae Station and Sanjo Keihan Station are all less than six minutes on foot, frequent buses pass nearby and the restaurants of Pontocho Alley and Gion are within easy walking distance.